-The present interpretation is intended to provide futher information in support of results reported in Table 11.
+The present interpretation is intended to provide further information in support of results reported in Table 11 and Table 12.

-The LCA study shows that the higher contribution to the overall impacts comes from the manufacturing stage (more than 90% for analysed impact categories) whereas the downstream (C1-C4) is of minor relevance.
+The LCA study shows that the higher contribution to the overall impacts comes from the manufacturing stage (more than 90% for analyzed impact categories) whereas the downstream (C1-C4) is of minor relevance.

-With regard to the upstream stages, impacts are driven by billets for all impact categories, with the exception of the ODP where the first contributor is the thermal improvement process due to both thermal barrier and electricity used.
-The relative contribution of the different processes to the upstream stage (A1-A3) are reported in Figure 2.
+With regard to the upstream stages, impacts are driven by billets for all impact categories, with the exception of the ODP where the first contributor is the extrusion due to the electricity used in the process.
+This applies for both mill finished and wet painted profiles.
+The relative contribution of the different processes to the upstream stage (A1-A3) are reported in Figure 2 and Figure 3.

 Figure 2.
-Relative contribution to upstream process
+Relative contribution to upstream process of mill finished profile